whistleaudio/glove/README.md

 # Glove

+## Hardware

+This project was developed with the Arduino Nano 33 BLE Sense.
+See https://docs.arduino.cc/hardware/nano-33-ble-sense.

 ## Development environment

 The simple traditional option is to install the Arduino 1.0 IDE (`brew install arduino`) or the new [2.0 RC IDE](https://www.arduino.cc/en/software#experimental-software).
 However, the IDE is no longer required and development can be done entirely with VS Code and the Arduino CLI: